-This lamb seekh kebab recipe is from Hasan’s in Leeds
+This restaurant style lamb seekh kebab recipe is so good!

 I like the simplicity of this lamb seekh kebab recipe.

-I must have tried hundreds of recipes for lamb seekh kebabs over the years.
+Having tried hundreds of recipes for lamb seekh kebabs over the years, this one is my go-to recipe.
 Most seem to have twenty or more ingredients and take quite a while to assemble.
-I just love them but sometimes the recipes, including some of my own can be a bit over the top.

 I met Hasan Chaudhry, owner of Hasan’s in Leeds at the World Curry Festival in Bradford last year.